Author has written 2 stories for Buffy: The Vampire Slayer.

 First of all, I don't know where to put my disclaimer so I will just say, for and on the record, that copyright to any and all characters in Buffy or Angel resides solely and irrevocably with Joss Whedon, Mutant Enemy and/or Warner Bros, not with me.
 I will not make any money from my story or stories, and that's all there is to it, now and forever.

 I always wanted to know what happened to her after Spike dumped her (literally on the ground), and secondarily, what might have happened to Buffy & Co. right after Chosen.
 Drusilla's Redemption is probably the only story in existence which properly develops and redeems Drusilla.
-Drusilla Revenant, the last part of the trilogy, contains an astonishing twist and is being held back at least until Dear Miss Landau, my non-fiction novel about the real-life tale related to the trilogy, was published in March 2012 by Chaplin Books (www.chaplinbooks.co.uk).
-I have also completed the standalone Spike & Dru tale, Spike & Dru : the Graveyard of Empires, which, it seems, brings my quartet to a close.
+Drusilla Revenant, the third part of the quartet, contains an astonishing twist based on an incomplete story arc from the original Buffy.
+Dear Miss Landau, my non-fiction novel about the real-life tale related to the trilogy, was published in March 2012 by Chaplin Books.
+I have also completed the standalone Spike & Dru tale, Spike & Dru : the Graveyard of Empires, which, it seems, brings the Dru quartet to a close.

-In addition, Dear Miss Landau is now being turned into a stage musical (dearmisslandaumusical.com) and I have become a blogger for the Huffington Post (UK).
-One of my articles (The New Buffy Movie, Really) details how a new Buffy-related movie could be made.
+In addition, Dear Miss Landau is now being turned into a stage musical () and I was a blogger for the Huffington Post (UK) for seven years.
+One of my articles (The New Buffy Movie, Really) details how a new Buffy-related movie could be made, and all my articles can be read in the ebook Differently Wired.

 Here is the draft interview: